 Ventures staff will not be involved in custody disputes between parents/guardians.
+In the event of a divorce, separation, or joint custody ruling, every effort will be made for EarlyVentures to treat each parent/guardian equally.
 If parents/guardians have custody issues, they must provide Ventures staff with a copy of any relevant court orders.
 It is the parents'/guardians' responsibility to work out the scheduling and payments for child care.
-The person identified as the primary account user is responsible for making payments associated with the Ventures account.
+The person identified as the primary account user is responsible for making payments associated with the Ventures account, unless a court order states something different.